 This section describes the items that must be correctly initialized when a core starts up in response to a powerdown state wakeup for CPU_SUSPEND, or through a call to CPU_ON.

 6.4.3.1 Execution state on Armv8 systems

-The Armv8 architecture defines two Execution states [5], AArch32 and AArch64.
-On an Armv8 system, the Execution state entered when starting up a lower Exception level must match the Execution state in use by that Exception level when the PSCI call is made.
-Table 15 shows this requirement.
+From Armv8, the Execution state entered when starting up a lower Exception level must match the Execution state in use by that Exception level when the PSCI call is made.